dbader/large-type.com/README.md

 * Profess your love from a runaway train?
     * [large-type.com/#I❤U](http://large-type.com/#I❤U)

-### Is this secure?
+### How secure is it?

-When you share text using large-type.com only the person with the link sees your text.
+**The short answer**: Sharing text with someone by sending them a link to large-type.com offers the same level of security as sending them the text directly.
+Always use secure communication methods when sharing password URLs.

-When you share a link to large-type.com with someone and they open it in their browser, the text in the URL fragment won't be transmitted as part of the HTTP request.
+**The long answer**: When you share a link to large-type.com with someone and they open it in their browser, the text in the URL fragment won't be transmitted as part of the HTTP request.
 As per [RFC 2396](https://tools.ietf.org/html/rfc2396#section-4) browsers [don't send the URL fragment with the HTTP request](https://stackoverflow.com/questions/317760/how-to-get-url-hash-from-server-side).

 > When a URI reference is used to perform a retrieval action on the identified resource, the optional fragment identifier, separated from the URI by a crosshatch ("#") character, consists of additional reference information **to be interpreted by the user agent after the retrieval action has been successfully completed**.
 As such, it is not part of a URI, but is often used in conjunction with a URI.
 (RFC 2396 section 4.1)